SamKirby22/crypto-castle-rules/rules.md

 -  **Active** - The Bounty is in progress and any Tasks can be created, edited or completed

--  **Paused** - The Bounty is on-hold and no Tasks can be created, edited or completed
+-  **Inactive** - The Bounty is on-hold and no Tasks can be created, edited or completed

--  **Completed** - The Bounty is archived and no changes can be made.
+-  **Pending** - The Bounty has been accepted as a Concept but not yet assigned to an Admin.

 ## 2.4 Bounty Stakeholders

-For some bounties, Admins may wish to regularly solicit the views of subject area experts or other key stakeholders as part of the decision making process when defining bounty tasks.
+Admins may wish to solicit the views of subject area experts or other key stakeholders as part of the decision making process when defining bounty tasks.
+In this case, the Admin will add and assign a Stakeholder task to the bounty so their input is incentivised and the nature of interest/input recorded against the Bounty data.

-Whilst bounty administration remains under the control of the Admins of the bounty, a record of these Stakeholders, the nature of their interest, and the circumstances under which they should be consulted, may be added to the Bounty data.

-[Concept](#21-concepts) creators are automatically added as Stakeholders of any Bounty that derives from the Concept.
+[Concept](#21-concepts) creators are automatically added as Stakeholders of the Bounty that derives from the Concept.

-> On Trello, the stakeholder usernames are added to the Card's description in a Stakeholders section by the primary or secondary Admin, including any additional information on the context for their involvement.

 ## 2.5 Tasks